HDB Home Loan vs Bank Loan: 2026 Singapore Guide | Nexus

 The Hidden Cost of a Bank Loan: Board Rate Drift

-The fixed-rate sticker price is the bait.
-The board rate is the trap.
-Once your 2-year or 3-year lock-in ends, the package reverts to the bank’s board rate — commonly 3.50%–4.50% p.a. for legacy HDB packages.
-That is well above the HDB concessionary rate.
+The low fixed rate is what gets you in the door.
+The board rate is what gets you later.
+Once your 2-year or 3-year lock-in ends, the package reverts to the bank’s board rate, commonly 3.50%–4.50% p.a. for legacy HDB packages.
+That sits well above the HDB concessionary rate.

-Active management means repricing with the same bank or refinancing to a new lender every 2–3 years.
-Repricing is cheaper (often free, sometimes a small admin fee).
-Refinancing involves legal and valuation costs of roughly S$1,500–S$2,500 per event but typically secures a lower rate.
-Use the refinance savings calculator to size the gap, and read when to refinance in Singapore for timing.
+Staying on top of it means repricing with the same bank or refinancing to a new lender every 2–3 years.
+Repricing is the cheaper option (often free, sometimes a small admin fee).
+Refinancing carries legal and valuation costs of roughly S$1,500–S$2,500 each time, but usually buys you a lower rate.
+Use the refinance savings calculator to size up the gap, and read when to refinance in Singapore for the timing.
+Already on the HDB loan and tempted by sub-1.5% bank rates?
+Have a look at whether you should refinance your HDB loan to a bank loan in 2026, including why it's a one-way move.

 Who Should Pick the HDB Loan